Healthcare and accessibility in Erie County

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Health: Healthcare topic are:

 This indicator measures the percentage of the total Erie County population who needed to see a doctor but could not afford to in the last 2 years, for latest data set.
-The trend for Inability to Afford Needed Doctor Visit in the Past 2 Years was up and worse for the 2017 to 2019 period with a reported increase of +1.0% within the County.
+The trend for Inability to Afford Needed Doctor Visit in the Past 2 Years was down and better for the 2020 to 2022 period within the County.

-Data from the PA Department of Health as of 2/2023.
+Data from the PA Department of Health as of 08/2024.